TomKrauss/pks-edit/doc/manual/macro_language.md

 All primitive values (int, string, float, bool, range) in **PKSMacroC** code are `immutable`, array and structured types may be changed.
 Values may have one of the following types:

 - `string` as the name implies a string (internally implemented using zero terminated strings).
-Strings in PKS-Edit are dynamically allocated and de-allocated. no memory management is necessary in PKSMacroC code.
+Strings in PKS Edit are dynamically allocated and de-allocated. no memory management is necessary in PKSMacroC code.
 One can concatenate strings by using the '+' operator. `string` literals follow C syntax and are enclosed in `"´` characters.
 - `int` represents integer numbers in a 64 bit value range. `int` literals may be written as either decimal numbers (`123`), hexadecimal numbers (`0xAF34`) or